Coronavirus hits Maldives' lucrative tourism industry | DW | 15.04.2020

 Read more: What you need to know about the coronavirus

 The tropical nation with a population of 400,000 is heavily dependent on tourism for its foreign exchange earnings.
-Tourism, directly and indirectly, accounts for nearly two-thirds of the country's GDP, according to the World Bank.
+Tourism, directly and indirectly, accounts for nearly two-thirds of the country's gross domestic product (GDP), according to the World Bank.
 The industry also employs the single largest proportion of the Maldivian workforce.

 Its biggest market is China, where the virus was first detected in December before it spread worldwide.
 More than 250,000 Chinese tourists visited the Maldives in 2019.
-India and Italy are in the second and third positions — the latter being the worst-hit country in Europe.
+India and Italy are in the second and third positions — the latter being the worst-hit country in Europe in terms of deaths.

 After the government's declaration of an indefinite lockdown and a ban on incoming tourists, many resort workers were forced to take unpaid leave